janbalangue/near-me-app/README.md

 A deployed version that does not call the API can be found here: https://janbalangue.github.io/near-me-app/

 In places-be, create a .env file at the root and place the Google Maps API key enabled for the new Places API there.
-Then switch to the api branch and start places-be before running this app.
+Then switch to the api branch of near-me-app and start places-be before running this app.

 # Getting Started with Create React App